Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: Introduction

-In this letter, we study a new wireless communication system jointly aided by a pair of AIRS and PIRS, as illustrated in Fig. \ref{Fig:systemmodel}.
-To study IRS-enhanced link performance, we assume a pair of single-antenna Tx and Rx communicating through a double-reflection link via the two IRSs, while the other links between them are unavailable due to severe blockages.
-By deploying the two IRSs in different orders, we consider two practical transmission schemes, which are Tx$\rightarrow$PIRS$\rightarrow$AIRS$\rightarrow$Rx (TPAR) and Tx$\rightarrow$AIRS$\rightarrow$PIRS$\rightarrow$Rx (TAPR) schemes, respectively (see Fig. \ref{Fig:systemmodel}).
-Furthermore, we assume that the two IRSs are properly deployed and thus they form a cascaded line-of-sight (LOS) link from the Tx to Rx via them successively.
+To address the above problem, this letter proposes a new wireless communication system jointly aided by a pair of AIRS and PIRS to provide a double-reflection link between a single-antenna Tx and a single-antenna Rx via the two IRSs, while the other links are assumed to be blocked by obstacles.
+Additionally, we assume that the two IRSs can be properly deployed so that a cascaded line-of-sight (LOS) connection between the Tx and Rx can be established successively through them.
+Considering two deployment orders for the two IRSs, we present two practical transmission schemes, which are Tx$\rightarrow$PIRS$\rightarrow$AIRS$\rightarrow$Rx (TPAR) and Tx$\rightarrow$AIRS$\rightarrow$PIRS$\rightarrow$Rx (TAPR) schemes, respectively (see Fig. \ref{Fig:systemmodel}).
 Under the above settings, we aim to characterize the achievable rates for the two schemes with their respective optimized AIRS/PIRS placement.
 Our analytic results show that for both schemes, when the number of PIRS elements is small, the AIRS should be placed closer to the Rx with decreasing amplification power.
 Besides, the TAPR scheme generally outperforms the TPAR scheme when the number of PIRS elements and/or the AIRS amplification power is small.
-Simulation results validate our analysis and demonstrate that the jointly optimized AIRS/PIRS deployment achieves a much higher rate than the baseline double-PIRS deployment under the same power and IRS element budgets.
+Simulation results validate our analysis and demonstrate that the jointly optimized AIRS/PIRS deployment achieves a much higher rate than the existing benchmarks under the same power and IRS element budgets.